 Who could be exempt?

-The cap will not apply if you, your partner or any children you are responsible for, qualify for Working Tax Credit or have been awarded any of the following:
+The cap will not apply if you, your partner or any children you are responsible for have been awarded any of the following:

 What does this mean to me?

-You must pay the amount of rent that is not covered by Housing Benefit direct to Saxon Weald.
+You must pay the amount of rent that is not covered by Universal Credit or Housing Benefit direct to Saxon Weald.
 Rent is a priority outgoing and an important bill to pay first.
-Remember: Your home is at risk if you do not pay your rent.
+Remember, your home is at risk if you do not pay your rent.

-The Department for Works & Pensions will advise you if you are affected by the Benefit Cap and the amount of Housing Benefit you will lose.
-Please refer to the following website to calculate how the Benefit Cap will affect you: www.gov.uk/benefit-cap-calculator
+The Department for Works & Pensions will advise you if you are affected by the Benefit Cap and the amount of Universal Credit or Housing Benefit you will lose.
+To calculate how the Benefit Cap will affect you head to: www.gov.uk/benefit-cap-calculator.

 If you are not entitled to one of the exemption benefits, you must find a job.